Multi-agent Markov Entanglement: Simulation environments

-For each RMAB instance, we simulate a trajectory of length $T=6N$ and collect data for the later $5N$ epochs.
-Notice RMAB is a special instance of WCMDP, we thus apply the result in Proposition~\ref{prop: entanglement of policy}
+\paragraph{Monte-Carlo estimation of Markov entanglement} For each RMAB instance, we simulate a trajectory of length $T=6N$ and collect data for the later $5N$ epochs.
+Notice RMAB is a special instance of WCMDP, we thus apply \eqref{eq: monte-carlo-wcmdp}.

 Notice \eqref{eq: appendix_monte_carlo} is \emph{convex} for $\pi^\prime$ and $\pi^\prime$ only takes support of size $|S||A|=8$. we thus apply efficient convex optimization solvers.
 We replicate this experiment for $10$ independent runs to obtain the mean estimation and standard error in the left panel of Figure~\ref{fig: RMAB_Exp_main_text}.